payabvashlab/SlicerHeadCTDeid/README.md

 - Step 2: Remove PHI/PII from the DICOM file metadata by identifying the tags listed in the *DICOM header removal* PDF file (<a href="https://github.com/payabvashlab/SlicerDeid/blob/main/documents/dicomTags.pdf"> DICOM header removal.pdf </a>) and replacing them with the string “anonymous.”
 The patient name is replaced with “Processed for anonymization”.

 - Step 3: Blurring of facial features using morphology-based image processing [4].
 We will identify the skin–air interface based on air-level (-1000) Hounsfield Unit attenuation in CT scan.
-Superficial subcutaneous fat tissue is then removed using a kernel size of 20 voxels to prevent facial feature recognition in 3D reconstructions of the scan.
+Superficial subcutaneous fat tissue is then removed using a kernel size of 30 to 40 voxels to prevent facial feature recognition in 3D reconstructions of the scan.
+Of note, the kernel size randomly varies between 30 and 40 for each slice to minimize the risk of facial reconstruction by reversing the steps of our pipeline code.

+<h2>Capabilities and constrains:</h2>

+•	This tool allows automatic batch de-identification of head CTs.
+However, the DICOM files of individual patients should be saved in separate folders/directories.

+•	The list of DICOM tags containing PHI or PII that are removed by the tool are provided in dicomTags PDF in documents section.
+Please be aware that the patient’s sex, age (not DOB), race and ethnicity tags are retained.
+This was intentional to allow any future analysis of sex, age, race and ethnicity of de-identified scans ensuring diversity of subjects in future studies.

+•	This application will replace patient identifier (typically scan accession numbers) with new set of IDs that are provided in an excel sheet or csv file as an input.

+•	The program identifies, anonymize, and stores “axial” head CT DICOMs - removing any reconstructed series or additional scout or report files.
+This will reduce the need for storage of de-identified CTs and minimize the risk of including any patient identifier in accompanying files.

+•	The pipeline relies on accurate labeling of “modality” (0008,0060), “image type” (0008,0008), and “Study description” (0008,1030) in meta-data of DICOM files.
+If these tags are mislabeled during Head CT acquisition or removed during retrieval, the DICOM files will be excluded in de-identification process.

+•	The de-identification tool removes approximately 1 cm of superficial soft tissue from the skin–air interface.
+In rare cases of craniectomy without cranioplasty, where brain tissue lies less than one cm from the skin–air interface, a portion of the outer brain may be removed.

+•	The application also applies an OCR (Optical Character Recognition)–based text detection and removes any DICOM with imprinted text character.

 <h2>Installing the Slicer module</h2>